ScottLogic/blog/_posts/2025-01-09-playwright-visual-testing.markdown

 test('Verify so2 graph updates correctly when sites are removed', async ({
     cityPage,
   }) => {
-    await cityPage.siteRemover('Centro')
+    //action to remove an air quality sensor site await cityPage.siteRemover('Centro')
-    const chartShot = await cityPage.captureChartScreenshot(cityPage.so2Chart)
+    //Capture a snapshot of the sulphur dioxide chart const chartShot = await cityPage.captureChartScreenshot(cityPage.so2Chart)
-    expect(chartShot).toMatchSnapshot('rio-so2-graph-without-centro.png')
-  })
+    //Compare it with the reference we have saved in our codebase expect(chartShot).toMatchSnapshot('rio-so2-graph-without-centro.png') })
 ~~~